 Lobby groups and transparency

 The European Parliament is committed to promoting transparency and ethics when it comes to lobbying activities.
-Together with the European Commission, it has set up a common transparency register.
+Together with the Council of the European Union and the European Commission, it uses a common transparency register for oversight of activities of interest representatives.
 MEPs also publish information on their contacts with lobby groups.

 Why is the dialogue between EU institutions and lobby groups important?